zerosonesfun/wp-bluesky-autopost-per-author/README.md

 - **publish_post**: Schedules an auto-post to Bluesky when a post is published.
 - **publish_page**: Schedules an auto-post to Bluesky when a page is published.
-- **publish_resource**: Schedules an auto-post to Bluesky when a custom post type is published.

 ## Cleanup